Energetics of Trapped-Ion Quantum Computation: Estimation of the Energetic Cost

 When scaling beyond a certain point, quantum error correction would become necessary to address the noise affecting the system.
 Furthermore, the algorithm considered here requires all-to-all connectivity, for which the shuttling of ions between the traps is needed.
 Both of these aspects require a decomposition of the QFT into sequences carried out for smaller groups of ions and a different analysis of the complexity in terms of the number of operations and required time, therefore impacting the energetic cost.

-\subsection{Towards an Energetic Quantum Advantage?}
+\subsection{Towards an Energetic Quantum Advantage}

-To benchmark the estimated energetic efficiency of the QFT implemented on a quantum computer, the energetic costs were compared to the state-of-the-art of classical supercomputing devices performing the algorithm for the discrete Fourier transform (DFT), which is the classical analogue of the QFT.
-The DFT requires $\mathcal{O}(2^{2n})$ gates, where $n$ is the number of bits.
-Each gate is considered a bit operation.
-The fast Fourier transform (FFT) is an algorithm that computes the DFT and allows the reduction of the complexity to $\mathcal{O}(n 2^n)$.
+To benchmark the estimated energetic efficiency of the QFT implemented on a quantum computer, the energetic costs were compared to the state-of-the-art of classical supercomputing devices performing the algorithm for the discrete Fourier transform (DFT), which is the classical analogue of the QFT \cite{preskill2024}.

-The performance of classical computers can be measured in Flop/s (floating point operations per second).
-A Flop can take as many as $1000$ single-bit operations.
-The Top 500 project \cite{top500} lists the most powerful computer systems, ranking them by performance and computing efficiency in solving a dense system of linear equations.
-As of April 2024, the fastest supercomputer in the world is Frontier, with a maximal performance of $1194.00$ PFlop/s and power usage of $22703$ kW.
-It is possible to obtain the total number of bit operations per Joule and convert it to the energy cost per bit operation \cite{advantage}, which gives $1.90 \times 10^{-14}$ J/bit-op.
-The most energy-efficient supercomputer is Henri, performing at $2.88$ PFlop/s with an energy efficiency of $65.396$ GFlop/W. The energy cost per bit operation of Henri is then $1.53 \times 10^{-14}$ J/bit-op.
+The performance of classical computers is typically measured in Flop/s (floating point operations per second).
+The Top 500 project \cite{top500} lists the most powerful classical computers in the World, ranking them by performance and computing efficiency in solving a dense system of linear equations.
+According to the latest ranking (November 2025), the fastest supercomputer in the world is El Capitan, with a maximal performance of $1809.00$ PetaFlop/s and power usage of $29685$ kW.
+Dividing the total power by the performance in Flops per second, we obtain the energetic cost of a single Flop, \cite{advantage}, in this case $1.64 \times 10^{-11}$ J/Flop.
+The most energy-efficient supercomputer is Kairos, performing at $3.05$ PetaFlop/s with an energy efficiency of $73.282$ GFlops/W. The energy cost per Flop of Kairos is then $1.365 \times 10^{-11}$ J/Flop.

+To compare the energy and time performances of the classical and quantum Fourier transform, we express their scaling as a function of the input size $N$.
+For the QFT, an input of size $N$ requires $n = \log_2(N)$ qubits to be encoded.
+On the classical front, a straight implementation of the DFT requires $\mathcal{O}(N^2)$ floating point operations; this, however, can be reduced to $\mathcal{O}(N \log_2(N))$ thanks to the Fast Fourier Transform (FFT) algorithm.
+Even in this case, the QFT scales exponentially faster than the FFT.
+The exact scaling of the QFT has been computed in Sec.~\ref{sec:scaling}, whereas for the FFT we rely on \cite{FFT_flops}, where it is reported that $5 N \log_2 (N)$ flops are required for an input of size $N$.
+The scaling behaviours of energy and time are obtained by multiplying the algorithmic scaling by the energy and time per flop, respectively.

-\Cref{fig:qe-advantage} features a comparison of the scaling, as the number of qubits $n$ increases, of the energy consumption of a QFT performed in a quantum computer with its classical analogue implemented on the fastest classical supercomputer in the world, Frontier, and on the most energy-efficient, Henri.
+\Cref{fig:qe-advantage} features a comparison of the scaling, as the input size $N$ increases, of the energy consumption of a QFT performed in a quantum computer with its classical analogue implemented on El Capitan and Kairos.